|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Standard disclaimer: I'm not getting paid by Baron to say this.
 Heck I'd be thankful if they just gave me free service (Baron, if you're reading this, that's a not-so-subtle hint).
 But I have to give my opinion to counter some of the WxWorx criticism, mainly about it being low-resolution.

 You don't get WxWorx for the resolution, you get WxWorx for the reliability.
 Comparing GRLevel3 to WxWorx is comparing apples to oranges.
 Of course level 3 data is better than the Baron data.
 But the point of WxWorx is not to have superior resolution.
 The point is to have data all the time.
 That is something that cellular internet cannot yet deliver 100%, even with the advances in cell coverage across the USA.
-Cell data is sufficient about 90% of the time - but as many storm observers are finding out (including me, I have an aircard now too), data holes can crop up at the most critical times in an expedition - leading to missed tornadoes, hail damage or more.
+Cell data is sufficient about 90% of the time - but as many storm photographers are finding out (including me, I have an aircard now too), data holes can crop up at the most critical times in an expedition - leading to missed tornadoes, hail damage or more.

 Yes, WxWorx data is limited.
 But that's because bandwidth is limited when you're pushing data down from a satellite whos real purpose and design is actually to deliver radio (XM).
 As far as I can tell, Baron isn't purposfully limiting the data - they are trying to cram as much as they can in that little stream that they get from XM.
 If they had more bandwidth to do more, the cost would be much higher.

 I've also said this before: while it's nice, you don't need high-res GRLevel3-style radar on an expedition.
 All you really need is to see if there is a big isolated blob somewhere.
 Monochrome, blurry radar from the 1950s would be enough to do that.
 Heck even ASCII radar (if it existed) would work.
-On most storm observation days, all you need is to see which storm is dominating and staying isolated.
+On most storm photography days, all you need is to see which storm is dominating and staying isolated.
 Level3 radar doesn't give you any more information for that purpose than WxWorx radar does.
 Not only that, but WxWorx rotation markers are just as good, if not better in my opinion, than viewing raw velocity data to detect circulations.
 Once you have an isolated 'blob', hi-res or low-res, then you know you want to drive to its south side - particularly if it has a circulation.
 Once you're there, you go visual and don't need radar anymore.

 That brings up another point - going visual is not always possible.
 You could be in a forward flank precip core, under a stratus deck north of the warm front, or in thick haze, enough that you won't see a tower going up 30 miles away.
 Visual is good when you're on storm, and even then you can't always see what other storms nearby are doing.
 But radar is the only way to see what's going on at a distance, or if you're in heavy precip.